tinybannedbooklibrary/tinybannedbooklibrary/README.md

 Source: [PEN Index of Banned Books](https://docs.google.com/spreadsheets/d/1hTs_PB7KuTMBtNMESFEGuK-0abzhNxVv4tgpI5-iKe8/edit#gid=1171606318)

 Breakdown of the book bannings: [https://pen.org/banned-in-the-usa/](ttps://pen.org/banned-in-the-usa/)

+PEN America categorized the types of stories — themes, characters, topics — reflected in the 1,145 titles that have been banned based on how these issues were identified by publishers or major reading databases.
+The results show a wide range of titles being targeted, with some consistent themes.
+Many of the categories below overlap.
+Identities:
+Titles that deal explicitly with LGBTQ+ topics, or have LGBTQ+ protagonists or prominent secondary characters have been a major target in the current wave of book bans.
+This is reflected in the Index, with 379 such titles (33%), including a distinct subset of 84 titles that deal with transgender characters and topics (7%).
+        Fiction novels and non-fiction books with protagonists of color also made up a significant part of banned books in the Index, including 467 titles (41%).
+        Books dealing with Jewish and Muslim characters and religious/ethnic themes have also been targeted, with 18 titles listed in the Index.

 1. [Ace of Spades by Àbíké-Íyímídé, Faridah](https://annas-archive.org/md5/3f621e334f4983be8700c962b4ea7d52)
 2. [Clap When You Land by Acevedo, Elizabeth](https://annas-archive.org/md5/36b3bac3bab42696e87aa804c5a988af)
 3. [The Poet X by Acevedo, Elizabeth](https://annas-archive.org/md5/84af5b84c2d49df734a86754507f5466)